boobo94/boobo94.github.io/_drafts/webservice-folder-structure.md

 ## /api

 The api package is the folder where all the API endpoints are grouped by the purpose served, in other sub packages.
-That means, I prefer to have a special package which have as main scope to solve a specific problem.
+That means, I prefer to have a special package with his main scope to solve a specific problem.

 For example all the login, register, forgot password, reset password handlers, I prefer to be defined into a package, named for example **registration**.